yxm0513/AirwallexTest/README.md

  - Enhance framework to support actions for preTest/postTest
  - Add More Tests, combile mutiple invalid fields after current issue fix commitment.
  - othrs tests like try other charsets, current is gsm7,
- - consider how to perform performace tests.
+ - consider how to perform performace tests, unittest(Karma), coverage test .etc
  - verify other actions(PUT/GET/UPDATE/DELETE) to this URL.